Šternberk: History

-The first written mention of Šternberk is from 1269, when the Šternberk Castle appeared in a deed of Ottokar II of Bohemia.
+The first written mention of Šternberk is from 1269, when the Šternberk Castle appeared in a deed of King Ottokar II of Bohemia.
 The castle was founded between 1253 and 1269.
 The town of Šternberk was first mentioned in 1296, in a deed of the Šternberk's owner, Albert of Šternberk.
 Although it was referred to as a town, it did not become a full-fledged town until the turn of the 14th and 15th centuries.

 Albert of Šternberk colonized the town with German colonist, which led to an ethnically mixed population.
 The lords of Šternberk gradually expanded the dominion.
 The town developed mainly during the rule of Albert II of Šternberk, who had built the town walls and founded the Augustinian monastery in 1371.
 After the death of Petr of Šternberk in 1397, the Šternberk dominion was inherited by lords of Kravaře.

 The lords of Kravaře further improved the town.
 During the Hussite Wars in 1430, the town was conquered by the Hussites.
 After the death of the last male member of the lords of Kravaře, Šternberk further changed its owners, which were the families of Kostka of Postupice (1466–1480) and Berka of Dubá (1480–1570), Dukes of Münsterberg (1570–1647), and House of Württemberg (1647–1693).

 In 1633–1634, Šternberk was devastated by a plague epidemic.
 In the 1640s, during the Thirty Years' War, the town was conquered and looted several times by the Swedish army.
 After the war, the population was predominantly German.
 In 1693, Šternberk was acquired by the House of Liechtenstein, which owned it until 1945.
 New development did not occur until the second half of the 18th century.
 The town began to grow economically thanks to weaving.

-Until 1918, Šternberk was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, Šternberk was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

-In 1938, after the Munich Agreement, it was occupied by the Nazi army as one of the municipalities in Sudetenland.
+In 1938, after the Munich Agreement, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 The German-speaking population was expelled in 1945–1946 according to the Beneš decrees and replaced by Czech settlers.

 Demographics

+Transport

+The I/46 road from Olomouc to Opava passes through the town.

+Šternberk is located on the railway line Šumperk–Vyškov.